michael-basil/michael-basil.github.io/health.md

     * Could be very beneficial in future with flexibility and stability (physical sheath)
     * Benefits outside of the physical sheath hae not been explored or demystified

-## Am I always at maximum disciplined?
+## Am I always at maximum Disciplined?

 No and this is okay and good.
 Perfection is not the goal.
 We learn and improve even through setbacks and missed objectives.